im-nsk/MovieLens-Data-Pipeline-SQL-Insights/README.md

 ## Download the dataset using CMD:
 link: https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset

-Replace the first directory with your directory and run on the CMD curl -o C:\Users\Username\Downloads\movieLens https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset
+Run on the CMD
+curl -o C:\replace\by\your\directory https://replace/by/dataset/link

 ## Loading Data into Database:
 Use Python and the pyodbc library to connect to your SQL Server database.